Who needs carpal tunnel release surgery?

 Schedule an Appointment With a Board-Certified Hand Surgeon (Mesa, AZ)

 To schedule an appointment with Dr. Faibisoff, a carpal tunnel release surgeon in Mesa, AZ, call 480-257-2670.
 You can also book your appointment at Four Peaks Plastic Surgery online.
 Unsure if you have carpal tunnel syndrome or not?
-Use our free online risk assessment tool to learn more.
+Use our online risk assessment tool to learn more.
 Take the assessment!